An IFC file is a standard file format for exchanging building models’ information between AEC professionals using different software

-The IFC file has been a real revolution in the AEC industry, as it represents a common language for all operators involved in the entire building’s life cycle.
+The introduction of the IFC file was a true revolution for the digital AEC world representing a new common language to all operators involved in the entire life cycle of a building or infrastructure project.

 What is an IFC file